-- 6.6.1 On site visits, cars were seen parked on-street alongside No.129.
-This parking narrowed the road to single lane and caused some restriction on cars exiting the driveways of the houses opposite, on the northern side of the road.
-They also restricted visibility around the bend in the road at the north-western corner of the site. - 6.6.2 The provision of 4 on-site spaces for the proposed houses is considered appropriate to prevent any additional on-street parking.
-The Council's current maximum parking standards would require a maximum of 6 spaces (3 per house).
-The emerging standards in the Local Plan Part 2 would require 4.5 spaces.
-The formation of the crossover would prevent any further on-street parking alongside the site which is considered beneficial.
-It would maintain this section of the road at full width, improve visibility around the bend and remove any restrictions on cars exiting the driveways opposite the site.
-As all existing houses have on-site parking provision, it is unlikely to have any adverse impact on existing residents.
+6.6.1 On site visits, cars were seen parked on-street alongside 129, High Road.
+This parking narrowed the road to a single lane and caused some restriction on cars exiting the driveways of the houses opposite, on the northern side of the road.
+They also restricted visibility around the bend in the road at the north-western corner of the site.

-- 6.6.3 For cars exiting the parking spaces, visibility will be restricted to the west due to the bend in the road.
+- 6.6.2 The provision of 4 on-site spaces for the proposed houses is considered appropriate to prevent any additional on-street parking.
+The Council's current maximum parking standards would require a maximum of 4.5 spaces (2.25 spaces per house).
+The formation of the crossovers would limit the opportunities for on-street parking alongside the site which is considered beneficial.
+The crossover serving House 1 would also improve visibility around the bend.
+As all existing houses have on-site parking provision, it is unlikely to have any adverse impact on existing residents. - 6.6.3 For cars exiting the parking spaces, visibility will be restricted to the west due to the bend in the road.
 However, Chapel Close is a cul-de-sac with only 25 houses beyond the bend, so traffic movements will be very low and there is no through traffic.
 Herts.
-County Council as the Highway Authority have not objected to the application.
-It is noted that County Highways requested conditions relating to the provision of parking areas and construction management, the standard compliance with plans condition is considered to adequately address the former and the later is not a material planning consideration. - 6.6.4 Each of the proposed parking spaces is 5.0m deep with a 0.5m verge to the wall of House 2 and a 0.3m margin to the back edge of the highway footpath.
-These spacings are sufficient to ensure cars can be parked on the site without overhanging the footpath. - 6.7 (f) Impact on heritage assets 129, High Road is a locally listed building built in 1868.
+County Council as the Highway Authority have not objected to the application. - 6.7 (f) Impact on heritage assets 129, High Road is a locally listed building built in 1868.
 It forms one of a pair of semi-detached houses with No.127 known as 'Denbigh Cottages'.
 The reason for listing is given as: - 6.7.1 'Denbigh Cottages' are some of the oldest properties in this part of Watford.
 However, number 129 Leavesden High Road is of particular historical interest because of the stone tablet it has on the wall of its eastern elevation.
 The tablet commemorates a soldier named Ralph Swan who had lived in this property before leaving to fight in World War I. Swan died in active service with the 10th /11th Battalion of the Highland Light Infantry in France on the 9th April 1918.
 He was aged 18. - 6.7.2 Both houses are typical of the Victorian era but both are small by modern standards.
 As a consequence, both have been extended, unfortunately in unsympathetic ways.
-No.127 has a particularly poor 2 storey front and side 'wrap-around' extension which has destroyed the original appearance of the house.
+No.127 has a particularly poor 2 storey front and side 'wraparound' extension which has destroyed the original appearance of the house.
 No.129 has been less impacted but nevertheless has a single storey infill extension to the front dating from 1968 which is also of poor design. - 6.7.3 The main local interest in No.129 is historical, partly due to the age of the house but mainly relating to the remembrance plaque to Ralph Swan.
-As such, the proposed development within the rear garden area will have no impact on the significance of this asset.

-6.8 (g) Trees and landscaping
+As such, the proposed development within the rear garden area will have no impact on the significance of this asset. - 6.8 (g) Trees and landscaping

 The site contains several trees located along the garden boundary between the 2 existing houses.
 There are also existing small trees along the western boundary.
 None of these trees is protected and none meet the criteria for protection under a tree preservation order.
 As such, the trees can be removed at any time.
-The submitted plans show indicative replacement tree planting and this can be secured by condition.
-Also, the existing trees along the western boundary should be able to be retained as they are over 4m from House 1.
-This can also be secured by condition.
+The submitted plans show 2 small trees to be retained and indicative replacement tree planting, which can be secured by condition.